praveens-git-bit/ignite-23/Exercise2.md

 In this task, you can create a Delta Live Table pipeline.

 *Delta Live Tables (DLT) allow you to build and manage reliable data pipelines that deliver high-quality data in Lakehouse.
 DLT helps data engineering teams simplify ETL development and management with declarative pipeline development, automatic data testing, and deep visibility for monitoring and recovery.*

+After mounting the OneLake location, it’s time to convert the raw bronze files into the open standard delta parquet format, supported by OneLake.

+This can be done using any Spark compute either in Microsoft Fabric or Azure Databricks.
+In this lab you will use DLT pipelines to process the raw data from OneLake and store it back in Open Delta tables (Bronze>Silver>Gold Layer).

 1. Select the **Workflows** icon in the left navigation pane.